divega/EntityFramework.Docs/entity-framework/ef6/get-started/understanding-ef.md

 *   A mapping between the conceptual model and the database schema

-Entity Framework uses the mapping component to transform operations against entity objects�such as create, read, update, and delete�into equivalent operations in the database.
+Entity Framework uses the mapping component to transform operations against entity objects - such as create, read, update, and delete - into equivalent operations in the database.

 The Entity Framework object layer contains typed common language runtime (CLR) objects that reflect the entities and relationships defined in the conceptual model.
 These objects can be consumed by programming languages.
 The exact format of the types is controlled by options you provide to Entity Framework.

 ## Mapping and Modeling